Should Canada Update Its Rules for Drug Clinical Trials?

 Key Issues

-- Should clinical trials use a risk-based approach with simpler rules for low-risk studies?
+- Should clinical trials use a risk-based approach with lighter rules for low-risk trials?

-- Should there be a national list of approved ethics boards to speed up multi-site trial approvals?
+- Should Health Canada create a list of approved national research ethics boards to streamline multi-site trials?

-- Should third-party service providers running trials face direct regulatory oversight?
+- Should third-party service providers who run trials be directly regulated?

 - Are the draft guidance documents clear enough to support compliance?